 I often talk about the importance of writing conversationally.
 Like people talk, as David Ogilvy once said.

-When your marketing content sounds like how you talk in an actual conversation – not how everyone talks, but how you talk – it comes across more authentic, believable and trustworthy.
+When your marketing content sounds like how you talk in an actual conversation – not how everyone talks, but how you talk – it comes across as more authentic, believable and trustworthy.
 It helps knock down barriers to the sale.

 Nobody wants to read content that sounds more like a user manual, textbook or press release than a conversation.